The best headphones and earbuds with noise-canceling

 - Expensive

-More true wireless earbuds are coming with ANC on board, including at different price points, but the Sony WF-1000XM3 are the pair to beat.
-They benefit from the same ANC tech found in Sony's over-ear WH-1000XM3, which is a big reason why they're so effective.
+More true wireless earbuds are coming with ANC on board, including at different price points, but the Sony WF-1000XM4 are the pair to beat.
+They benefit from the same ANC tech found in Sony's over-ear WH-1000XM4, which is a big reason why they're so effective.
 Despite their size, they prove to be more than capable of blocking out a good amount of noise, including consistent sounds you would come across while commuting.

 Sony also preferred to go with a more neutral soundstage, leaving plenty of room to customize it through the equalizer settings in the Headphones Connect app.
-The mids come through with greater detail, while the highs feel warm, standing out on their own.
+The mids come through with greater detail, while the highs feel warm, standing out independently.
 The bass is less pronounced out of the box, and that's why the EQ may be necessary to deepen and balance the sound further.

 The fit may not be for everyone because of the bulkier form factor, while the Adaptive Sound Control mode isn't as effective as Sony claims it is.
-Plus, with no official water or sweat resistance, it's not worth using them when water is too close.
-For the reverse of ANC, the WF-1000XM3 do have an ambient sound mode that uses the onboard mics to filter ambient sound in and hear your surroundings without taking them off.
+Plus, it's not worth using them when water is too close with no official water or sweat resistance.
+However, for the reverse of ANC, the WF-1000XM4 do have an ambient sound mode that uses the onboard mics to filter ambient sound and hear your surroundings without taking them off.

-Battery life is excellent.
-You'll get up to six hours alone and an additional 18 hours with their charging case.
+Battery life is solid at up to eight hours per charge and an additional 24 hours with their charging case, which is 40% smaller than the previous model was.
 The USB-C port is convenient, as is the fast charging ability.
 A quick 15-minute charge can provide a few hours of playback in a pinch.

 Pros:

-- Class-leading ANC
+- Outstanding ANC performance

-- Solid sound reproduction
+- Stellar sound quality

 Cons:

-Best for Apple Users: AirPods Pro
+Best for Apple users: AirPods Pro

 The AirPods Pro join the Sony WF-1000XM3 as among the best noise-canceling true wireless earbuds available.
-They're not as good Sony's pair, but do a solid job of blocking out most low and mid-range ambient noise.
-They will struggle with higher-pitched tones. but that's typical of ANC headphones and earbuds.
+They're not as good as Sony's pair, but do a solid job of blocking out most low and mid-range ambient noise.
+Of course, they will struggle with higher-pitched tones.
+But that's typical of ANC headphones and earbuds.

 Sound quality is solid, with noticeably better bass and mids than the regular AirPods 2 can ever manage.
 The soundstage focuses more on the mids to create the illusion the sound is moving closer to you.
-Consequently, the highs suffer, thus creating an uneven profile that may be more pronounced with certain genres.
+Consequently, the highs suffer, creating an uneven profile that may be more pronounced with specific genres.
 Unfortunately, Apple doesn't offer an EQ to tweak the sound further, but you could try third-party ones.

 Comfort is nice, due in large part to the unique design at play here.
 The proprietary ear tips attach directly to the bud's speaker through a special locking mechanism.
 That makes the tip more malleable to mold itself into the shape of your ear for a proper fit.

 Battery life is pretty pedestrian for something at this price.
 They can go up to 4.5 hours of playback with ANC on — five hours with ANC off — though that's at the default volume level.
 Thankfully, the charging case can offer another 20 hours of additional listening time.
-Apple users won't mind that it charges over the company's proprietary Lightning connector, whereas Android users certainly might.
+Apple users won't mind that it charges over its proprietary Lightning connector, whereas Android users certainly might.
 You could get around that, to some degree, by making use of the wireless charging support.

 Pros: